Retrievial Augmented Generation On JFK Speeches: Part 1¶

 Notice the metadata is the same for each of the documents since they all come from the same original json file.

 Now that we have data that is loaded, well go over how to use embeddings to convert the text into vectors.
 I have covered embeddings in prior posts, so I won't go over it in much detail here.
 Instead I will focus on the LangChain commands needed to use embeddings.
-We can instantiate the LangChain OpenAIEmbeddings class, which uses OpenAI's embeddings, and then use the embedd_query method to embed a single document as shown:
+We can instantiate the LangChain NVIDIAEmbeddings class, which uses Nvidia's Llama 3.2 embeddings, and then use the embed_query method to embed a single document as shown:

 query = embedding.embed_query(documents[0].page_content)